wp-plugins/my-calendar/readme.txt

 * Added admin-bar link to view calendar.
 * Added option to customize permalink slug on permalink page
 * Single event pages as permalinks use the same template as main if custom template isn't enabled.
+* New template tag: {color_css} and {close_color_css} to wrap a block with the category background color.
+* Add category classes to Upcoming & Today's events widgets
+* Redirect page to main calendar if event is private

 Bug fixes:
 * Stop setting all day events to end at midnight; use 11:59:59 and filter output